aoijs/documentation/functions/usdawaitreaction.md

 * d - Days
 * w - Weeks

-{% hint style="info" %}
-When having multiple &lt;reaction&gt; slots, make sure you have an equal amount of awaitedCommands
+> ℹ️ When having multiple &lt;reaction&gt; slots, make sure you have an equal amount of awaitedCommands
-{% endhint %}